-I also specialize in intellectual and learning disorders such as: Attention Deficit Disorder, Autism, Autism Spectrum Disorders, Asperger's Syndrome, Traumatic Brain Injury, Mental Retardation, Down's Syndrome, and Cerebral Palsy.
+I also specialize in intellectual and learning disorders such as: Attention Deficit Disorder, Autism Spectrum Disorders, Asperger's Syndrome, Traumatic Brain Injury and Intellectual Disabilities.

 What kinds of services do you offer?
 Are there any specific approaches you use to help people?